LeoUschi232/MQSS-Passes-Suite/AI/README.md

   simpler and clearer.
 It may therefore be a more appropriate starting point in the application of deep networks to sequences.
 Basic RNN architectures are notoriously difficult to train and more elaborate architectures are commonly used instead, such as the LSTM and the GRU. __[Page 3]__
+- The copy memory task is perfectly set up to examine a model's ability to retain information for different lengths of time.
+The requisite retention time can be controlled by varying the sequence length $T$.
+TCN outperforms LSTMs and vanilla RNNs by a significant margin in perplexity on LAMBADA, with a substantially smaller network and virtually no tuning. __[Page 15]__
 -

 ### 5. [Neural Networks for Sequences](ResearchPapers/05_NeuralNetworksForSequences.pdf)